 In-country chapters are intended to support knowledge mobilisation in the individual country.
 They may be formally constituted and supported by a ministry of education to work systematically to support the education sector in their country or they may be volunteers working on topics in which they have expertise.
 For further information contact firstname.lastname@example.org.

-An open EFC/MESH AGM is held annually, with people joining virtually and Board Members are elected to oversee development.
+An open EFC/MESH AGM is held annually, with people joining virtually and Trustee and Executive Board Members are elected to oversee development.

 In-Country Groups/Subject Specialist Groups – ways of working

 Educators from all countries are invited to create and develop a MESHConnect In-Country Group for their country or MESHConnect Specialist Groups for their subject area.

 Formal engagement from ministries is welcomed as this level of support should accelerate development to benefit their country.